RENCI-NRIG/gleen/README.md

 ### Building

-For this revision of GLEEN, simply check out the source, then ensure the following JARs (at a minimum) are copied into the "lib" directory:
+For this revision of GLEEN, simply check out the source, make sure you have a recent version of maven, and type:

-- commons-logging-1.1.1.jar
-- commons-logging-api-1.0.4.jar
-- jena-arq-2.11.0.jar
-- jena-core-2.11.0.jar
-- jena-iri-1.0.0.jar
-- jena-tdb-1.0.0.jar

-Afterward, issue an "ant" - and the distribution should build, with the jar being placed in the "dist" directory.
+mvn clean compile